jumpcutking/threads/README.md

 Originally built as part of The Universe App Tools, I've released the source to help the community solve the node threading problem: supporting Node.JS function with multiple process threads and communicating between all processes.

 ## What's New
+You can now request actions without data.
+This is great if you want to close a thread or toggle a varable.

 I built API-level documentation.
 You can find it in [DOCS.md](https://github.com/jumpcutking/threads/blob/main/DOCS.md), you can recreate the docs using createDocs.js in the project's root.

 We've fixed a few bugs.
 Most significant bug: Calling specific threads has been corrected.